xyproto/algernon/README.md

 // Convert a Lua table, where keys are strings and values are strings or numbers, to JSON.
 // Takes an optional number of spaces to indent the JSON data. toJSON(table[, number]) -> string

+// Create a JSON document node.
+JNode() -> userdata

+// Add JSON data to a node.
+The first argument is an optional JSON path.
+// The second argument is a JSON data string.
+Retursn true on success.
+// "x" is the default JSON path. jnode:add([string, ]string) ->

+// Given a JSON path, retrives a JSON node. jnode:get(string) -> userdata

+// Given a JSON path, retrieves a JSON string. jnode:getstring(string) -> string

+// Given a JSON path and a JSON string, set the value. jnode:set(string, string)

+// Given a JSON path, remove a key from a map. jnode:delkey(string) -> bool

+// Return the JSON data, nicely formatted. jnode:pretty() -> string

+// Return the JSON data, as a compact string. jnode:compact() -> string

+// Sends JSON data to the given URL.
+Returns the HTTP status code as a string.
+// The content type is set to "application/json; charset=utf-8".
+// The second argument is an optional authentication token that is used for the
+// Authorization header field. jnode:send(string[, string]) -> string

+// Fetches JSON over HTTP given an URL that starts with http or https.
+// The JSON data is placed in the JNode.
+Returns the HTTP status code as a string. jnode:receive(string) -> string
 ~~~